-Mobile Pass: This is becoming the norm, but the Go Philadelphia Pass and the free guidebook are available digitally.
+Mobile Pass: This is now the norm, but the Go Philadelphia Pass and the free guidebook are available digitally.
 That means all you need is your smartphone and you’re good to go.
 For people who like to carry as little as possible, this is super convenient.

 Where the Pass Falls Short

 The Go Philadelphia Pass offers great savings potential and includes and a well-rounded selection of museums, tours, and activities.
 To be honest, I can’t find much to complain about.

 The one-day pass isn’t great, in my opinion.
 If you do the HOHO Bus Tour and a couple of pricier attractions, you will save money, but the other options offer better value.